-Held annually since 1995 in locations including Arizpe, Sonora, Mexico (home to the Anza family in America); San Francisco, CA; Yuma, AZ.
+Held annually since 1995 (except for 2020 & 2021,) in locations including Arizpe, Sonora, Mexico (home to the Anza family in America); San Francisco, CA; Yuma, AZ.
 If you are a formal or informal student of history, we invite you to join the Anza Society and participate in these vibrant and educational conferences.
 If your formal studies include Spanish Colonial history, we invite you to contact us to broaden our understanding of the life and times of Anza.

 Our members have documented many of our conferences.
 Follow the links on the highlighted text for highlights of these conferences.
 In 2007, the Sonora Historical Society hosted the 12th Annual International Conference in Hermosillo, Sonora.
 The Santa Barbara Trust for Historic Preservation hosted the 2008 Annual Conference in Santa Barbara, California.